IBT-FMI/gebuilder/README.md

 ## Known Issues

-The following list contains soltions to issues commonly encountered with gebuilder, as well as with the services it depends on.
+The following list contains solutions to issues commonly encountered with gebuilder, as well as with the services it depends on.
 Particularly Docker seems to cause a number of issues.
 For convenience we keep a list of issues and their solutions here, though this section may more appropriately moved elsewhere in the future.